 Each spring, the wall will be replanted with fresh herbs and produce chosen by the culinary staff.
 In the fall, remaining herbs will be harvested and dried or frozen for use during the winter months.
 The staff estimates an average yield of approximately one ounce per square foot per week.
 At this rate, the culinary staff estimates that the wall infrastructure will pay itself off in a year or two.

-The adjacent The Village at the Pines greets its guests with two green roofs by sister-company LiveRoof? over its entrance and another smaller herb garden roof.
+The adjacent The Village at the Pines greets its guests with two green roofs by sister-company LiveRoof® over its entrance and another smaller herb garden roof.
 The green roofs together measure approximately 1700 sf.
 See The Village at the Pines Green Roofs profile here in The Greenroof & Greenwall Projects Database.
+Watch the wonderful 4:05 video The Impact LiveRoof Vegetated Roofs Have on Senior Living Residents from August 20, 2015 by LiveRoof® on YouTube.

 Additional thumbnail photos: